lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 ~~~
  -- Purpose OJBECT IDENTIFIER
-   id-rcd-agility OBJECT IDENTIFIER ::= {id-on-relatedCertificateDescriptor 1}
+id-rcd-alg-agility OBJECT IDENTIFIER ::=
+                               {id-on-relatedCertificateDescriptor 1}

-   id-rcd-redundency OBJECT IDENTIFIER ::= {id-on-relatedCertificateDescriptor 2}
+id-rcd-redundancy OBJECT IDENTIFIER ::=
+                               {id-on-relatedCertificateDescriptor 2}

-   id-rcd-dual OBJECT IDENTIFIER ::= {id-on-relatedCertificateDescriptor 3}
+id-rcd-dual OBJECT IDENTIFIER ::=
+                               {id-on-relatedCertificateDescriptor 3}

-   DiscoveryPurposeId ::= OBJECT IDENTIFIER
+id-rcd-priv-key-stmt OBJECT IDENTIFIER ::=
+                               {id-on-relatedCertificateDescriptor 4}
 ~~~

-### Agility
+### Algorithm Agility

-This purpose indicates the referenced certificate's purpose is to provide algorithm agility.
+This purpose indicates the referenced certificate's purpose is to provide algorithm agility; i.e. the two certificates will use different cryptographic algorithms.
+The two certificates SHOULD be equivalent except for cryptographic algorithm; i.e. identifiers and key usages SHOULD match.

-### Redundency
+### Redundancy

-This purpose indicates the referenced certificate's purpose is to provide operational redundency.
+This purpose indicates the referenced certificate's purpose is to provide operational redundancy.

 ### Dual Usage

-This purpose indicates the referenced certificate's purpose is for dual usage.
+This purpose indicates the referenced certificate's purpose is for dual usage; i.e. the related certificates belong to the same entity and one provides a signing-type key while the other provides an encryption-type key.
+The two certificates SHOULD have matching identifiers.

+### Statement of Possession of a Private Key

+This purpose indicates that the primary certificate did not not do a full proof-of-possession at enrollment time, but instead it provided a statement of possession as per {{!I-D.ietf-lamps-private-key-stmt-attr}} signed by the secondary certificate.

+The reason for carrying a RelatedCertificateDescriptor of this type is to track that the primary certificate had a trust dependency on the secondary certificate at the time of issuance and that presumably the two private keys are co-located on the same key storage.
+Therefore if one certificate is revoked, they SHOULD both be revoked.

 ## Signature Algorithm and Public Key Algorithm fields

 The signatureAlgorithm is used to indicates the signature algorithm used in the secondary certificate and is an optional field.
 The publicKeyAlgorithm indicates the public key algorithm used in the Secondary Certificate and is an optional field.

 When the validation of the Primary Certificate fails, the software that understands the SIA extension and the certDiscovery access method uses the information to determine whether or not to fetch the Secondary Certificate.
 The software will look at the signatureAlgorithm and publicKeyAlgorithm to determine whether the Secondary Certificate has the signature algorithm and certificate public key algorithm it can process.
 If the software understands the signature algorithm and certificate public key algorithm, the software fetches the certificate from the URI specified in the relatedCertificateLocation and attempts another validation.
 Otherwise, the validation simply fails.